 The maximum contiguous subsequence sum searches exactly for the highest scoring local area.
-We now generalize this approach for sequence alignment; the only change is we do the above algorithm in two dimensions!
+We now generalize this approach for sequence alignment.

-3. Smith-Waterman (Local Alignment)
+4. Smith-Waterman (Local Alignment)

 Over a decade after the initial publication of the Needleman-Wunsch algorithm, a modification was made to allow for local alignments (Smith and Waterman, 1981).
+Today, the Smith-Waterman alignment algorithm is the one used by the Basic Local Alignment Search Tool (BLAST) which is the most cited resource in biomedical literature.
 In this adaptation, the alignment path does not need to reach the edges of the search graph, but may begin and end internally.
 In order to accomplish this, 0 was added as a term in the score calculation described by Needleman and Wunsch.